 What constitutes consent?

-One of the most important things to consider, when GDPR comes in, is that consent needs to be obvious, the person making the consent has to have taken some form of action to show that they understand what they are agreeing to, and are happy to consent, and consent has to be given freely by the individual.
+One of the most important things to consider, when GDPR comes in, is that consent needs to be obvious, the person giving the consent has to have taken some form of action to show that they understand what they are agreeing to, and are happy to consent, and consent has to be given freely by the said individual.
 One obvious change that this brings is that businesses will no longer be able to use pre-ticked boxes when acquiring consent.
-It is also not a good idea to use a mix of pre-ticked and tick boxes, as this could be confusing and it may invalidate the consent that a business thinks it has.
+The failure to “un-click” a pre-ticked box is an act of omission rather than a positive act, therefore for the purposes of GDPR it is not a legitimate manner of obtaining consent from a subject.

 How can a business obtain consent?